qdj0511/Linkis-Doc/en_US/User_Manual/Linkis1.0_User_Manual.md

 ### 2.1 Java test code

-Establish the Java test class UJESClientImplTestJ, the specific interface meaning can be seen in the notes:
+Create the Java test class UJESClientImplTestJ.
+Refer to the comments to understand the purposes of those interfaces:

 ```java
 package com.webank.wedatasphere.linkis.client.test;